mail this page

 As part of the moves to free up and maximise utilization of the available stock of IPv4 addresses in the mid-late '90s the IETF took a number of steps of which the most significant were:

 Classless Inter-Domain Routing (CIDR) which essentially removed the IP address Class boundaries.

-Allocation of Private Addresses that could be reused many times over.
+Allocation of Private Addresses (defined in RFC 1918) that could be reused many times over.

 Network Address Translation (NAT) - allowing conversion from Private to Public when passing through a NAT gateway.